antonmi/espec/README.md

     - Elixir 1.4.0 warnings ware fixed
   * 1.3.0
     - Formatters were refactored to support custom ones
+  * 1.3.1
+    - Structure diffs were added to 'eq' matcher

 ## Contributing
 ##### Contributions are welcome and appreciated!